plone/plone.restapi/docs/source/actions.rst

 An example is the Plone toolbar where the "object_tabs" (view, edit, folder contents, sharing) and the "user_actions" (login, logout, preferences) are used to display the user only the actions that are allowed for the currently logged in user.

-The available actions for the currently logge in user can be retrieved by calling the @actions endpoint on a specific context.
+The available actions for the currently logged in user can be retrieved by calling the @actions endpoint on a specific context.
 This also works for not authenticated users.